wasserth/TotalSegmentator/README.md

 # TotalSegmentator

 Tool for segmentation of most major anatomical structures in any CT or MR image.
 It was trained on a wide range of different CT and MR images (different scanners, institutions, protocols,...) and therefore works well on most images.
-A large part of the training dataset can be downloaded here: [CT dataset](https://doi.org/10.5281/zenodo.6802613) (1228 subjects) and [MR dataset](https://zenodo.org/doi/10.5281/zenodo.11367004) (616 subjects).
+A large part of the training dataset can be downloaded here: [CT dataset](https://doi.org/10.5281/zenodo.6802613) (1939 subjects) and [MR dataset](https://zenodo.org/doi/10.5281/zenodo.11367004) (1296 subjects).
 You can also try the tool online at [totalsegmentator.com](https://totalsegmentator.com/) or as [3D Slicer extension](https://github.com/lassoan/SlicerTotalSegmentator).

+**ANNOUNCEMENT: TotalSegmentator v3 has been released!
+See [improvements in v3](resources/improvements_in_v3.md) for more details.**

 **ANNOUNCEMENT: TotalSegmentator now can predict height, weight, age and sex: [totalseg_get_body_stats](#other-commands).**

-**ANNOUNCEMENT: The new tasks `vertebrae_pp` will greatly improve vertebrae segmentations (less mixup of neighboring vertebrae).**

-**ANNOUNCEMENT: We created web applications for [abdominal organ volume](https://compute.totalsegmentator.com/volume-report/), [aorta diameter](https://compute.totalsegmentator.com/aorta-report/), [spine report](https://compute.totalsegmentator.com/spine-report/), [pulmonary artery diameter](https://compute.totalsegmentator.com/pulmonary-report/), [contrast phase detection](https://compute.totalsegmentator.com/contrast-phase/) and [body weight prediction](https://compute.totalsegmentator.com/body-stats/).**

 Main classes for CT and MR:
 ![Alt text](resources/imgs/overview_classes_v2.png)